ryanisaacg/mgpm/README.md

 Installing third-party libraries (those your distro doesn't provide, or any library on Windows) for C and C++ is painful, but it doesn't have to be.
 XCLM is a lightweight utility that allows you to easily install or remove packages globally, removing the need for include directory or link directory flags for your projects.
 XCLM also doesn't require a package manifest file; headers should be top-level in `your-package/include` and linker input should be in `your-package/lib` and `your-package/bin` as appropriate.
 These files will be played in your `$root/include`, `$root/lib` and `$root/lib` folders respectively.
-On a Unix-derived system, `$root` is likely to be the system root (`/`), on a Windows system it will be the path to your MinGW installation.
+On a Unix-derived system, `$root` is likely to be the Unix System Resources folder (`/usr`), on a Windows system it will be the path to your MinGW installation.

 ## Installation